 We take the matter of crashing and burning in stride.
 You can’t buy aversion to risk or train for it.
 Racing is the most dangerous of all sports, incidentally.
 People who do it, love it.
 I love it.
 Typically, racers have the Thrill-Seeking gene, are hard-wired for adventure and have the (overused) Need for Speed.
 I always drive best when I was having fun, and I had fun.
 And, yes, there are racing groupies.

 With twenty-one or more fitly prepped race cars running flat-out on a road course of less than three miles, driven by tightly wound adversaries putting a fender on you in the straights and around corners — bound to occupy the same real estate — something has to give.
 That’s what National Autosport Association (NASA) is all about.
 And with competitors in (the more prominent series of road racing) from many countries, road racing truly an international sport, and we race in the rain.

-Once that green flag drops, I turn into an entirely different person, friends become foes, cars in front of me are obstacles I must overcome, I’m super aggressive, don’t know where that comes from I just know it’s there.
+Once that green flag drops, I turn into an entirely different person, friends become foes, cars in front of me are obstacles I must overcome, I’m super aggressive, don’t know where that comes from, I just know it’s there.
 I’ve passed cars who were blocking me by going off the track to get around them.
 I’ll let my Hard Charger award speak for itself.

 There is something about road racing that brings out my predator instinct, my determination to win.
-I was lousy at sports in HS but matured to became competitive once the U.S. Army taught me discipline and toughness.
-So maybe there is some pent-up frustration of not competing in those early years.
+I was lousy at sports in high school, but matured to became competitive once the U.S. Army taught me discipline and toughness and how to best survive in combat.